Onyx-Protocol/Onyx/docs/core/learn-more/blockchain-operators.md

 ### Adding/removing blockchain operators

 To adjust the set of blockchain operators, a change must be made to the consensus program, and a quorum of existing block signers must agree to the change.
-This procedure requires tools still under development and coming soon; see the [Chain Core product roadmap](../reference/product-roadmap.md).
+This procedure requires tools still under development and coming soon.